MobolajiRichard/techtalent/README.md

 TailwindCSS - For styling,
 Material UI -  For Styling and Icons,
-React-slick, slick-carousel - For the testimony carousel, Jest & React Testsing Library - For testing the application.
+React-slick, slick-carousel - For the testimony carousel, Jest & React Testing Library - For testing the application.

 #Test:
 To run test, run 'npm run test' from the terminal